rvlee/coach-booking-system/README.md

 - Backend server on `http://localhost:3001`
 - Frontend development server on `http://localhost:3000`

+3. Access the application:
+- Open your browser to: **http://localhost:3000**
+- You'll be auto-logged in with default credentials (or register a new account)

+## Testing

+See [TESTING_GUIDE.md](./TESTING_GUIDE.md) for comprehensive testing instructions.

 ### Manual Setup

 If you prefer to set up manually: